syedsaqib2457/php-hash/documentation/add-system-user.md

 The value is either `1` if the request is authenticated or `0` if the request isn't authenticated.

-The request must have a valid `systemUserAuthenticationToken` to be authenticated.

 #### data.createdTimestamp

 This is the `Unix timestamp in seconds` of when the system user was added.